10 Back to School STEM Activities for the First Day of School (Grades 2–5)

 Catapult Challenge

-Give each group of students popsicle sticks, rubber bands, and a spoon.
-They have to use these materials to create a catapult that can launch a small object (such as a pom-pom or a small ball) as far as possible.
+Give each group of students a popsicle stick, a rubber band, and a spoon.
+They have to use these materials to build a catapult that launches a small object (such as a pom-pom or a small ball) as far as possible.

 While we have written many science teaching resources for teaching Force and Motion and Patterns in Motion, there are many fun force and motion project ideas that you can use in your classroom without purchasing our units and science stations.